-Ms. DePasquale works for a private special needs school as a one on one aid at the children’s institute in Livingston, NJ.
-She explained to us what a typical day is like for her and the toughest daily challenges she might face.
+Ms. DePasquale works for a private special needs school as a one-on-one aid at the children’s institute in Livingston, NJ.
+She explained to us what a typical day is like for her, as well as the toughest daily challenges she might face.

 “This job isn’t for the faint hearted.
 Kids pull your hair, they kick & scream, bang their heads against lockers.
 So when I say it’s really hands on, I’m not kidding.”

 So because this job is definitely one of the toughest in any educational setting, we expect candidates to be well qualified and trained, right?
 Not necessarily…

 “I think some people who haven’t worked in this field before aren’t trained enough.
 That’s the only thing I see being overlooked.
 It’s hard to come into an environment and do things you were never taught.
 Like data collection, visual supports, and things like that,” Informed DePasquale.